 While the five corolla lobes recurve abruptly at the flower base and are positioned quite out of the way of pollination activities, the erect flower parts, the outer and inner coronas, pollinia and stigma are complex and quite unusual.
-Flowers of the Apocynaceae family are perfect, i.e. hermaphroditic with all parts of male and female reproductive equipment present in a radially symmetric (actinomorphic) flower structure.
+Flowers of the Apocynaceae family are perfect, i.e. hermaphroditic or bisexual with all parts of male and female reproductive equipment present in a radially symmetric (actinomorphic) flower structure.
 At the back of the corolla and partly hidden are five small acutely pointed sepal lobes; also visible on the closed buds above.

 Opposite leaves, hairy, long, linear and ascending, can be seen widely spaced up the stem.
 The flowers nod on long pedicels from leaf axils.